chrisemunt/mgsql/README.md

        do sel1^%mgsql

-A number of SQL scripts are available at line labels sel1 to sel12.
+A number of SQL scripts are available at line labels sel1, sel2, sel3 ... to *sel[n]*.

 ## Setting up the network service